Pierre RudolfssonSenior Data Scientist

 - What is the effect of channel Y if we spend X in channel Z?

-As with all paradigm shifts, it’s not only presenting challenges.
-The companies who manage to create the best possible data infrastructure and evaluation will form a competitive advantage.
-Attribution is likely the foundation of all your media and user optimisation, and therefore it will affect profit.
+To wrap up, the companies who create the best possible data infrastructure and evaluation will form a competitive advantage.
+Attribution is likely to be the foundation of all your media and user optimisation, and therefore it will affect profit.
 Any incremental improvement of the model, or the underlying data, will unlock high potential for improved profitability, growth or profit maximisation.
 Having suboptimal attribution will have the same negative effect as setting the wrong target.